maxr-dot-org/maxr/README.md

 Resinstaller also takes care of sounds, videos, maps and music.

-The tool can be found on our website and easily installs and converts the needed data for you.
-Please check the bbs at maxr.org for more informations.
-When using the windows installer for maxr, the resinstaller is also installed, and a Start Menu shortcut is available.

 If you don't own an original M.A.X.
 CD but you want to play with the original look'n'feel you can still buy it at Gog.com
 https://www.gog.com/game/m_a_x_m_a_x_2

-Warning: Resinstaller will overwrite existing graphics.
-If you want to keep existing free graphics for some reasons *backup* the folders fx, gfx, vehicles and buildings.
-It's save to copy the files back after the resinstaller has done it's magic.

 ## Additional important files